ayazsayyed/aff-poll-widget/README.md

 # AFF-POLL-WIDGET

-This project is a assignment.
+This project is an assignment.

 ## Available Scripts